 Keep in mind – you will not be able to pitch yourself as a viable client to the agency or management company you are working for.

 Instead, you’ll have to leave the company and get a modicum of success on your own, then circle back and reach out to your friends who used to be assistants but have now been promoted to execs or managers.

 Start as a personal assistant.

 Another avenue is to go the personal assistant route by responding to open interview requests from producers and executives looking for personal assistants.

-Internships are a way for college students to get access to qualifications to be a personal assistant.
+Internships allow college students to get access to qualifications to be personal assistants.

 Start at a production company or studio.

 Another avenue that’s much easier if you are privileged enough to take an internship, starting at a production company or studio, is a great way to get qualified to become a writer’s assistant.